susanev/p5js-workshops/1-day-workshop/readme.md

 * Participate in an authentic and active way
 * Make sure to have someone's consent before touching them
 * Use _student_, _participant_, _person inside_, and _officer_ instead of _offender_, _inmate_, _convict_, _con_, _felon_, _criminal_, _guard_
-* Don't ask participants why they are in prison
+* Don't ask students why they are in prison
 * Try to avoid lingo that that seems very basic to you, but may not have a point of reference for someone who’s been in prison for 10 years (e.g., Tinder)
 * No feining surprise (e.g., "What?!
 How do you not know this?"), no well-actually's, no back-seat driving, no subtle -isms
 * Each prison has a dress code, look it up before participating and make sure you are fully following all of their rules
 * You will not be able to bring anything inside with you, plan accordingly

 ### Volunteer's role
-* Share your skills and knowledge, while learning alongside participants
+* Share your skills and knowledge, while learning alongside students
-* Encourage and support participants to learn about and pursue careers in tech
+* Encourage and support students to learn about and pursue careers in tech
 * Utilize your confidence and motivation to drive the mood/energy
-* Support participants as they complete the workshop
+* Support students as they complete the workshop
+* At the end of the workshop, work to give thanks to students on an individual basis for coming to the workshop

+### Volunteer Tips
+* Let the student lead the project
+* Regularly encourage the student to consult the reference
-* It is important that you do not focus on getting the participants to code the "right way", or in the most efficient way unless they ask for this kind of support; this workshop is about them exploring with code
+* It is important that you do not focus on getting the students to code the "right way", or in the most efficient way unless they ask for this kind of support; this workshop is about them exploring with code
-* At the end of the workshop, work to give thanks to participants on an individual basis for coming to the workshop

 ## Workshop structure
-_We will more than likely have 2 bathroom breaks, and a 60 minute lunch, the prison will decide where these fall within the structure of the workshop._
+_We will more than likely have 2 bathroom breaks, and a 60 minute lunch, the prison will decide on the day of the workshop._

 * We will start with introductions, and do an ice breaker (led by Lindsey with Unloop) (15 minutes)
 * Susan will do a very quick intro to p5.js, show the basics to get setup, and how to use the reference, she will also introduce the self-portrait project (15 minutes)
+* Students will complete the random background color activity, then we will discuss as a class techniques to solve the problem (15 minutes)
-* With their volunteer, students will complete the 2 activities, with brief interupptions to explain relevant concepts as needed (60 minutes)
+* Students will complete the face project (45 minutes)
 * Students will work on their self-portrait (60 minutes)
 * Students will present their self-portraits to the class (20 minutes)
 * Reivew and reflect on what we learned (15 minutes)